logicmonitor/lm-telemetry-sdk-go/README.md

 ##### Resource Detector env config

-Use following environment variable values to configure resource detector ENV variable - LM_RESOURCE_DETECTOR
+Environment variable `LM_RESOURCE_DETECTOR` must be set to one of the following values, to set appropriate resource detector

 | Resource Type | Value|
 |---------------|------|